 To perform a pronated underhand grip row: Bend over at the waist and grab a barbell with your fingers under the bar, placing your hands shoulder-width apart.
 Keeping a slight bend in your knees.
 Lift the bar with your arms.
 Keeping your upper body at a 45-degree angle to the floor and your back arched.
 Utilizing your arms row the barbell toward your stomach.
 Hold the contracted position while squeezing your back muscles for a second and maximize your muscles peak contraction.
 Finally, lower the bar by straightening your arms.
 Do o not let the barbell touch the floor in between each rep, this will keep the tension on your muscles.

-Tips: For variety you can use an pronated ez bar, to change your hand position and stabilizing muscles.
+For variety you can use a pronated EZ bar, to change your hand position and stabilizing muscles.

-Variations: close grip, wide grip, medium grip, two arm dumbbell rows, supinated rows (palms facing away).
+Variations: close grip, wide grip, medium grip, two-arm dumbbell rows, supinated rows (palms facing away).
 The T-bar is another machine that can be used for rowing.
 If your gym doesn’t have a T-Bar you can put one end of an Olympic bar in the corner of a room, then add weight to the other end.
-Attach a neutral grip handle to the bar to get you T.
+Attach a neutral grip handle to the bar to get your T.

 To Pull up: Your goal should be to pull your chin over the bar.
 You can keep your head up, by looking at the ceiling.
 Keeping your chin up will help you get it over the bar.
 Pause at the top long enough to get a full contraction in your back and arms.
 Then, lower yourself back down until your arms are as straight as you can without locking your elbows.
 Most importantly don’t bounce.

-If You can’t do a pull-up, most gyms have an assisted pull-up machine.
-You can always start there and work your weight towards your first body weight pull up.
-When you can do more than ten pulls up with your body weight, it is time you consider doing weighted pull-ups and weighted chin ups.
+Once you can do more than ten pulls up with your body weight, it is time you consider doing weighted pull-ups and weighted chin-ups.
 The best way to perform weight pull-ups and chin-ups are with a lifting belt with a chain.
 You can hang plates between your legs or ankles, or by using the belt and chain to suspend the weight between your legs.

 Pull-up and Chin-up Technique and Tips